BlackyWhoElse/streamer.bot-actions/README.md

 <h1 align="center">BlackyWerSonst Streamer.Bot Collection</h1>
 <p align="center">
-    Wellcome to my Streamer.Bot Collection.
-Inside this project you will find Actions and OBS Widgets that I use and create on my <a href="https://twitch.tv/blackywersonst">Livestreams</a>.
+    Welcome to my Streamer.Bot Collection.
+Inside this project, you will find Actions and OBS Widgets that I use and create on my <a href="https://twitch.tv/blackywersonst">Livestreams</a>.
 </p>

 ## 📝 Notes
 Please be so kind and give me credit or let me know if you implement these overlays or widgets.

-This Project is under active maintainance so star or watch this project to be notified if im uploading new stuff.
+This Project is under active maintenance so star or watch this project to be notified if I'm uploading new stuff.
-I hope you find that stuff usefull.
+I hope you find that stuff useful.

 ## 🕹 Games
 - [Streaming Stampede](https://github.com/BlackyWhoElse/streamer.bot-actions/tree/main/minigames/Streaming%20Stampede) [Pokemon Stadium 2]